 If you’re looking for the best way to use healthy fats on a keto diet, it’s crucial to consider the role these fats play in your own body first.
 The keto diet is all about utilizing a diverse fuel in your body.
 Instead of traditional sugar, aka glucose, from carbs, a ketogenic method focuses on ketone bodies that come from the liver.
 This fuel comes directly from stored fat in your body.
 For those who use the ketogenic diet, consumed dietary fats produce results beyond weight loss, such as better alertness and higher energy levels.

-Don’t forget about nuts, oils, seeds, fatty fish, and grass-fed meat.
-Even gourmet wagyu beef fits into your diet for your benefit.
-While the keto diet is truly restrictive and may not work for everyone, the bottom line remains: nutritious sources of healthy fats are always a good option for dietary changes.
+While a keto diet can be restrictive and may not work for everyone, the bottom line remains: nutritious sources of healthy fats are always the best option for dietary changes.